Adaptive voltage clamp

 Fig. 6 from the Application Report “Vhalf adaptive protocols on Qube” authored by Juha Kammonen from Charles River Laboratories.

 An adaptive protocol first includes an activation or inactivation protocol from which the specific parameters can be estimated.
-Immediately after that, the estimated values can be used in the voltage protocol, adapting the experimental protocol to the cell’s electrical properties.
+Immediately after the estimated values can be used in the voltage protocol to adapting the experimental protocol to the cell’s electrical properties.

-If an unstable cell gives rise to a low-quality fit, a backup mechanism will take over and clamp the cell to a predefined value, so there will be no data loss.
+If an unstable cell gives rise to a low-quality fit, a backup mechanism will take over and clamp the cell to a predefined value.
+Thereby, you have no data loss.

 Adaptive protocols are available for all APC systems.